Cyberlair/cyberlair_projects/README.md

 # Cyberlair Projects

-A collection of Python projects for freelancing on platforms like Workana and CryptoJobs.
+A collection of Python projects for freelancing.

 ## Projects
 - `sum_numbers.py`: Takes 6 numbers from the user and prints their sum.
 Example: Input "1 2 3 4 5 6" outputs "21".